JohanBlome/encapp/README.md

 ./scripts/encapp.py run [OPTIONS] CONFIGFILE [CONFIGFILE ...]
 ```

+> **💡 Tip:** Encapp will write the command used to a log file in the current directory.
+This can be useful for debugging or reproducing a run.
+The name of the file is ".encapp_run_history".

 ### Input/Output Options

 * `-i`, `--videofile FILE` - Input video file (overrides config file)